jukent/osdf-cookbook/README.md

 (State one or more sections that will comprise the notebook.
 E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Chapter 1 OSDF fundamentals

 (Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 Example workflows - NCAR's Research Data Archive datasets
+### Chapter 2 Example workflows - NCAR's Research Data Archive datasets

 This section includes examples

-### Section 3 Example workflows - Envistor datasets
+### Chapter 3 Example workflows - Envistor datasets

-### Section 4 Example workflows - NOAA SONAR fisheries dataset
+### Chapter 4 Example workflows - NOAA SONAR fisheries dataset

-### Section 5 Example workflows - Sentinel data from AWS
+### Chapter 5 Example workflows - Sentinel data from AWS

 ## Running the Notebooks